EOSgithub/linked-blog-starter-md/Afterword.md

 I moved toward him carefully, the way one approaches a wounded animal.
 Up close, I could see the toll the night had taken.
 His usually perfect composure had cracked completely, and his eyes held a depth of sorrow that made my chest ache.

-"Sit," I said gently, guiding him to the worn armchair by our small fireplace.
+"Sit," I said gently, guiding him to the worn armchair by the small fireplace.
 "Tell me what happened."

 He sank into the chair like a man twice his age.
 For a moment, he just stared into the dying embers, and I thought he might not answer.
 Then, quietly, he began to speak.

 "She was terrified.
 At the end, she was so afraid."
 His voice cracked.
 "She begged me to stop.
 Called me a liar.
 Said I'd promised her freedom, but all I'd given her was death."

 I'd never seen him like this.
-In the months since we'd both found ourselves in Lutheria's service, Cosmo had always been composed, brilliant, absolutely certain in his purpose.
+In the months since we'd both found ourselves in Lutheria's service, he had always been composed, brilliant, absolutely certain in his purpose.
 Even when discussing the most difficult tasks our mistress set for us, he maintained that calm scholarly demeanor.
 But now...

 "You saved lives," I reminded him, settling onto the small stool beside his chair.
 "You said yourself—what you prevented would have been catastrophic."